RFQs

 What the supplier sees

-In order to download files, suppliers are prompted to enter their email and a one-time password:
+To download files, suppliers are prompted to enter their email and a one-time password:

 Once logged in, suppliers can preview and download files: